| 2006 |

 | 2016 |

-The cytoplasmic C-terminus of Kv3.3 contains a proline-rich domain that recruits Arp2/3 to the plasma membrane via binding to Hax-1, forming a stable cortical actin network resistant to cytochalasin D; this actin network is required to prevent rapid N-type inactivation during short depolarizations.
-A disease-causing mutation within this proline-rich domain impairs Arp2/3 recruitment but not Hax-1 binding. |
+The cytoplasmic C-terminus of Kv3.3 contains a proline-rich domain that binds Hax-1 (an anti-apoptotic actin-regulatory protein), which in turn recruits Arp2/3 to the plasma membrane, forming a stable cortical actin network resistant to cytochalasin D. This actin network prevents rapid N-type inactivation during short depolarizations.
+A disease-causing mutation within the proline-rich domain impairs Arp2/3 recruitment, causing actin veil deficiency in stem cell-derived neurons. |

 Cell |